Interpretive signs in the

 Hundred Acre Wood

 This enchanting place with the total area of 40,5 ha is home to an ancient forest, featuring a century-old cedar grove, wet meadows, small streams, and a picturesque former quarry, which was used to extract diopside.
 Located within the Northeast Ecological Corridor of Gatineau Park, the Hundred Acre Forest supports rich biodiversity.
 A 2022 inventory recorded 16 mammal species, 53 bird species, 8 species of amphibians and reptiles, and 32 invertebrate species.
-Once shaped by forestry, mining, and agriculture, the land has been owned by ACRE, a registered land trust, since 2022 and is now permanently protected as a natural voluntary conservation environment.
+Once shaped by forestry, mining, and agriculture, the land has been owned by ACRE, a registered land trust, since 2022 and is now a community-protected area.
 A stewardship committee made up of engaged and knowledgeable local residents plays an active role in managing the forest alongside ACRE in accordance with the forest management plan.

 Welcome to the Hundred Acre Wood!